-The role of augmented reality in healthcare is increasing.
+The role of augmented reality (AR) in healthcare is increasing.
 So we’ve outlined a few ways AR can benefit us in health sciences.

 Obviously, augmented reality in medicine can help to display the way to take a specific medicine in a visual way.
 Here is a good example of Pfizer’s AR powered by Blippar.
 Consumers can learn how ThermaCare works and, they can see how it relieves their pain and stiffness.